Advertisement

 Once your application is approved, the embassy will issue the freelancer entry visa.
 The visa will remain valid for three months, so make sure to enter Germany within that period and apply for the Germany digital nomad visa once you are there.

-Digital nomads from countries with visa-free entry agreements with Germany, such as the USA, Canada, , , , Israel, or , don’t need to apply for an entry visa.
+Digital nomads from countries with visa-free entry agreements with Germany, such as the USA, , Australia, , , Israel, or , don’t need to apply for an entry visa.
 They can travel to Germany and use their visa-free privilege to enter the country.
 Once they are in the country, get accommodation, acquire health insurance, and register with the tax registration office.

 Applying for the Freelancer Residence Permit